 Marketing implications of cultural gatekeepers

 Good, bad, or indifferent, marketers need to understand the implications of gatekeepers, and the shifting nature of cultural gatekeepers, for marketing success.

 And, this is a paradigm shift that many businesses embraced years ago, but some fail to understand, perhaps hoping things will revert to the way they were.
 So, perhaps, nothing I say here might be new to you.

 - authenticity is critical for success in communicating with new cultural niches, which often means hiring folks representative of those niches or hiring new microcelebrities, such as podcasters, YouTubers, and bloggers with loyal, engaged communities of followers over traditional celebrities, even for ads playing on traditional media outlets.
-For instance, NASA invited influential Twitter celebrities to cover their most recent launch and several companies are using YouTube or blogging celebrities as spokes people in their TV advertising.
+For instance, NASA invited influential Twitter celebrities to cover their most recent launch and several companies are using YouTube or blogging celebrities as spokespeople in their TV advertising.

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
-Sign up for our FREE newsletter, get the 1st chapter of our book on digital marketing analytics – FREE, or contact us for more information on hiring us.
+Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.

-Hausman and Associates, the publisher of MKT Maven, is a full service marketing agency operating at the intersection of marketing and digital media.
+Hausman and Associates, the publisher of MKT Maven, is a full-service marketing agency operating at the intersection of marketing and digital media.
 Check out our full range of services.